popey/snappy-docs/build-snaps/syntax.md

 ## Advanced grammar

-Several fields in the YAML support being architecture- or operating-system-dependent.
+Several fields in the YAML support being dependent on the architecture or the operating system.
 They do so by supporting Snapcraft's advanced grammar.
 This grammar is made up of YAML lists.

 ### Formal definition